Last Updated on: January 21, 2023

 The historic sites in combination with the breathtaking view from the top of the hill, make Philopappos Hill one of the top 10 attractions in Athens.

-Philopappos Hill is surrounded by some of the most popular tourist areas of Athens, like Plaka, Makrygianni, and Thisseio.
-As such, the options for hotels near the hill are more than a few.
+Philopappos Hill is surrounded by some of the most popular areas of Athens, like Plaka, Makrygianni, and Thisseio.
+As such, there are more options for hotels near the hill.

 Hotels near Monastiraki are way more than a few.
-Luckily for you, we have selected some choices that will actually give you your money’s worth.
+Luckily for you, we have selected some choices that will give you your money’s worth.

 Pick Athens Utopia Ermou if you want to stay a breath away from the famous shopping street, Athenaeum Eridanus Luxury Hotel if you want a touch of luxury for your vacation, or Elia Ermou Athens Hotel if you want to enjoy a magnificent view of the Acropolis.